opieters/jekyll-image-gallery-example/README.md

 ## Run the Website and Make It Your Own

 Run the website with `jekyll s`.
+Or just view the [GitHub Pages version](http://opieters.github.io/jekyll-gallery-example/).

-[This blogpost][http://www.olivierpieters.be/blog/2016/02/26/creating-a-jekyll-image-gallery.html] explains different parts of the gallery and design choices.
+[This blogpost](http://www.olivierpieters.be/blog/2016/02/26/creating-a-jekyll-image-gallery.html) explains different parts of the gallery and design choices.
 Use these snippets and files in this repo to make your own photo gallery.

 ## License